SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_USS0202.md

 In this section, you can provide additional information about the connector.
 If, for example, custom Visio files are needed, mention it here.

-Provide detailed information on the impact of a specific Driver Range.
+Provide detailed information on the impact of a specific Range.